Google will add to payroll

-payroll in 2011, the Los Angeles Times reports.
+Google will continue its hiring surge by adding 6,000 new jobs to its payroll in 2011, the Los Angeles Times reports.
 The decision to increase its payroll by such a large percentage demonstrates Google's positive outlook for the new year.

 According to the Times, the decision to add 6,000 jobs comes as Google forecasts expansion beyond its traditional resources, moving into new fields that are expected to compete with Apple and Facebook.
 In 2011, the search engine giant will tackle new terrain in mobile and social networking technology.